-In this article, I will cover the TRIX and the many trade signals provided by the indicator.
+In this article, I will cover the TRIX indicator and the many trade signals provided by the indicator.

 What is the TRIX indicator?